Johaug wins first gold of Winter Games

 Norway's Therese Johaug dominated the women's 15km skiathlon to win the first gold medal of the 2022 Winter Olympics.

-The 33-year-old, who has won 14 world titles, had never won an individual Olympic gold but she powered ahead to finish 30 seconds clear.
+The 33-year-old, who has won 14 world titles, had never won an individual Olympic gold but she powered away to finish 30 seconds clear of the pack.

 Johaug missed the 2018 Pyeongchang Games while serving a doping ban.

-Natalia Nepryaeva, representing the Russian Olympic Committee, was second, edged Austria's Teresa Stadlober into bronze.
+Natalia Nepryaeva, representing the Russian Olympic Committee, was second, and edged Austria's Teresa Stadlober into bronze by less than half a second.

-Stadlober took a wrong turn when well placed for a medal in the 30km race at the Pyeongchang Games.
+Stadlober looked overjoyed at her bronze, which arrived four years after she took a wrong turn when well placed for a medal in the 30km race at the Pyeongchang Games.

+But Norway's dominance of this event never looked like being stopped and the country has now won every skiathlon gold medal at the Winter Games or World Championships since 2013.

+"It's a dream come true," said the victorious Johaug.
+"I've been training a lot for this for many, many years.
+I've trained thousands of hours for this and been away from home a lot over the years.
+So it's beautiful to reach this goal.